Hypomagnesemia is a condition in which the amount of magnesium in the blood is lower than normal.

 When to Contact a Health Professional

 Hypomagnesemia can be a life-threatening emergency.
-Call your health care provider if you have symptoms of this condition.
+Call your health care provider right away if you have symptoms of this condition.

 Prevention of Hypomagnesemia

 Treating the condition that is causing hypomagnesemia can help.
-If you play any demanding sports, drink fluids that contain electrolytes (sports drinks).
-Drinking only water while you take part in high-energy athletic events can lead to acute hypomagnesemia.
+If you play sports, drink fluids such as sports drinks, which contain electrolytes.
+Drinking only water while you are active can lead to hypomagnesemia.

 Yu ASL.
 Disorders of magnesium and phosphorous.
 In: Goldman L, Schafer AI, eds.
 Goldman's Cecil Medicine.
 24th ed.
 Philadelphia, Pa.: Elsevier Saunders; 2011:chap 121.